 My landscape depiction drifted from realism to an imaginary approach, like in Flying Worlds, Leftovers, Cosmic Dream (2008), anticipating another step, a further detachment from real or imaginary world, closer to abstractization, describing notions, states of mind like Tension, Worries, Aggression, Biopsy (2008) Vertigo (2011), Pirouette (2013), proving how tight is the relation between painted expression and the psychical, mental, emotional mood present at the moment of painting.

-Because I wanted “My way” and my time is short I decided to avoid classes and concentrate on developing my own skills by trial and error, a longer pass, but very genuine.
+Because I wanted “My way” and my time is short, I decided to avoid classes and concentrate on developing my own skills by trial and error, a longer pass, but genuine.
 I tried to do to some improvisation, as a test to see if I can sustain a spontaneous composition.
 I was surprised to see my imagination at work, trying each time to solve the problems differently.
 After a while I understood that in order to grow and improve my technical skills I need to go back to some basic, solid, drawing.
-I enrolled in a Figure Drawing class at the Community Center.
-It was a new experience for me, in my college years I made some drawing after plaster copies of classical well known sculpture ( head of David, Laocoon etc) but never made drawing after an human figure.
+I enrolled in a Figure Drawing class at the Community Center, a new experience for me.
 It was a valuable idea which improved my drawing skills.